 "A person's a person no matter how small" Dr. Seuss

-My name is Maddie and NICU Cheer is my passion project that came about after my husband Aaron and I had a premature baby in 2016 and we saw a need for something that could brighten a NICU parent’s day.
+My name is Maddie and NICU Cheer is my passion project that came about after my husband Aaron and I had a premature baby in 2016 and we saw a need for something that could brighten a NICU parent’s day especially on special celebration days.

 We have two wonderful kids.
-Lillian is our rainbow baby who was born full term in 2014 + Ashton who was born prematurely at 30 weeks in 2016 - they are the light of our lives.
-Lily is off to school next year and Ashton is now 3, but he still has multiple hospital and specialist visits each week as we strive to get a diagnosis for his ongoing fatigue, brain bleeds and other developmental issues.
+Lillian is our rainbow baby who was born full term in 2014 + Ashton who was born prematurely at 30 weeks in 2016.
+They are the light of our lives.
+Lily is in school now and Ashton is started at a specialist school in 2022.
+He still has ongoing hospital and specialist visits with multiple departments across two hospitals as we work towards a diagnosis.
 He is so happy despite it all and cracks us up daily with his mischievous ways.

 My wonderfully supportive husband Aaron is a news photographer and we are so lucky to have him.
 It is such a cliché, but he truly is our rock and none of this would be possible without him.
-In my life pre-children I worked as a lawyer, but Ashton’s appointments keep me too busy to return to traditional work now, so I am able to pour all of my energy into NICU Cheer.
+In my life pre-children I worked as a lawyer and it was always my honour to work for the Aboriginal and Torres Strait Islander communities of Queensland and Victoria, but after Ashton’s birth his appointments kept me too busy to return to that role.
+Then I started NICU Cheer and I've left my law career long behind and switched to working in Covid testing (to pay the bills) and focus the rest of my time and energy on pouring love into NICU Cheer!
+It unexpectedly took off right from the start and we've continued to expand each year and I absolutely love being able to bring cheer to other NICU families.

 To bring some cheer on special days for parents of premature/sick babies in the NICU + Special Care Nursery & to let them know they're